 And it may take some months before your doctor arrives at the correct dosage for your particular case; perhaps starting off with 1 x 100mg tablet per day.
 The objective is to get your blood uric acid down, and stable, below 6mg/dl.

-When this happens don’t stop taking your allopurinol…
+But when this happens don’t stop taking your allopurinol…

 Why You Shouldn’t Stop Taking Your Allopurinol